-In March 2016, OPERS received two favorable rulings from the Internal Revenue Service (IRS) allowing OPERS to consolidate all health care assets into the OPERS 115 Health Care Trust.
-Transition to the new health care trust structure was completed July 1, 2016.
-As of December 31, 2016, OPERS maintains a cost-sharing, multiple-employer defined benefit post-employment health care trust, which funds multiple health care plans including medical coverage, prescription drug coverage and deposits to a Health Reimbursement Arrangement to qualifying benefit recipients of both the Traditional Pension and the Combined plans.
-Members of the Member-Directed Plan do not qualify for ancillary benefits, including OPERS sponsored health care coverage.
-OPERS funds a Retiree Medical Account (RMA) for participants in the Member-Directed Plan.
-At retirement or refund, participants can be reimbursed for qualified medical expenses from their vested RMA balance.
+OPERS maintains a cost-sharing, multiple-employer defined benefit post-employment health care trust, which funds multiple health care plans including medical coverage, prescription drug coverage and deposits to a Health Reimbursement Arrangement to qualifying benefit recipients of both the Traditional Pension and the Combined plans.
+This trust is also used to fund health care for Member-Directed Plan participants, in the form of a Retiree Medical Account (RMA).
+At retirement or refund, Member-Directed Plan participants may be eligible for reimbursement of qualified medical expenses from their vested RMA balance.

 In order to qualify for health care coverage, age-and-service retirees under the Traditional Pension and Combined plans must have 20 or more years of qualifying Ohio service credit.
 Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.
-The health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement No. 45.
-Please see the Plan Statement in the OPERS 2015 CAFR for details.
+The health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
+Please see the Plan Statement in the OPERS 2016 CAFR for details.